edgio-docs/edgio-docs/guides/starter.md

 Each of these steps is described in more detail in the [Production guide](production).
 Note that third step (configuring your DNS) will be the crucial step that effectively transitions your domain to {{ PRODUCT_NAME }} and should be done last.

-Before going live, you should use the [XDN Starter Onboarding Discovery Worksheet](https://docs.google.com/spreadsheets/d/1PGdcV_HoMKSAQsBi3th6gV6XhBn0gpWYm7Ix2sTcDbs/edit?usp=sharing) to help you think through common use cases and concerns and ensure a smooth launch.
+Before going live, you should use the [{{ PRODUCT_NAME }} Starter Onboarding Discovery Worksheet](https://docs.google.com/spreadsheets/d/1PGdcV_HoMKSAQsBi3th6gV6XhBn0gpWYm7Ix2sTcDbs/edit?usp=sharing) to help you think through common use cases and concerns and ensure a smooth launch.

 ## Advanced Prefetching Techniques